Undergraduate Electrical Engineering Degree Requirements

 The following degree information pertain to current degree requirements for Electrical Engineering.
 If you are looking for old curriculum requirements, please click here.

 The basic Electrical Engineering curriculum requires 120 credits for graduation.
+All major courses must be completed with a minimum grade of a "C-".
 The courses comprising these 120 credits can be categorized into eight areas:

 - Mathematics and the Basics Sciences